 The USCG allows paddlers over the age of 12 to wear one of four types or styles of life jackets or PFDs.
 If you are not familiar with the terms Type I, II, III, and V, then you’ll want to take a couple of minutes to read through our brief guide to make sure your life jacket meets the USCG’s regulations before you head out to one of the best places to paddle board.

 Type I — The Offshore Life Jacket

 Offshore life jackets look very similar to what you see in the safety demonstration when you travel on a commercial airline.
 They are the most buoyant class of PFDs, making them suitable for use in any conditions on the water.
 They have a minimum buoyancy requirement of 22lbs.
 While they can be considered a bit cumbersome to wear when compared to other life jackets, they’re designed to turn an unconscious wearer to the face-up position in the water.
-This design makes the offshore life jacket a true life-saver in emergency situation.
+This design makes the offshore life jacket a true life-saver in an emergency situation.

 Type II — The Near-Shore Buoyancy Vest

 Near-shore vests are designed for use in calm water near the shore where the chance of being stranded in the water for long periods of time is minimal or non-existent.
-They have a minimum buoyancy requirement of 15.5lbs and typically feature a number of plastic side release buckles to secure the vest on your torso.
+They have a minimum buoyancy requirement of 15.5lbs and typically feature a number of plastic side-release buckles to secure the vest on your torso.

 Type III — The Floatation Aid

 When you think of the term “life jacket,” you are likely thinking of a Type III PFD.
 These popular floatation aids are suitable for calm and near-shore water sports where long wait times for rescue would not be expected.
 They’re designed to keep the wearer upright or vertical in the water, but wearers are expected to place themselves in a face-up position.
 They have a minimum buoyancy requirement of 15.5lbs and are popular for recreational water sports like wakeboarding, water skiing, jet skiing, and fishing.